facebookarchive/origami/_documentation/basics/States.md

     <li>
       [Switch &rarr;](../patches/Switch.html) <span class="key modifier inline">&#8679;</span><span class="key letter inline">S</span>
       <br>
-      The Switch patch is like a light switch: turning it on keeps it on, and turning it off keeps it off.
-They are helpful to build simple two-state interactions, e.g. showing and hiding comments in a popover.
+      The Switch patch works like a light switch.
+Flipping it when it's on will turn it off, and when it's off flipping it will turn it on.
+Switches help you build simple two-state interactions.
+For example you might have a Switch managing whether a photo is full screen or not or whether a modal view is on screen.
       <br>
       <ul class="patch-chain">
         <li>